inspircd/docs/docs/3/modules/regex_re2.md

 ### Description

-This module provides a regular expression engine which uses the [RE2](https://github.com/google/re2) library.
+This module provides the `re2` regular expression engine which uses the [RE2](https://github.com/google/re2) library.

 ### Configuration